-Italian Wall lizard, Podarcis sicula cetti - © Jan van der Voort
+Pyrenean Rock lizard, Iberolacerta bonnali - © Jan van der Voort

-The eggs measure 10 x 5 to 12 x 6 mm at first, but they swell to get to around 14 x 11 to 15 x 12 mm.
-They measure up to 30 to 35 mm long, they can grow up to be around 65 mm long, their tail being up to twice the body length making a total adult size of around 180 to 200 mm long.
+The eggs are about 14 x 9 mm.
+They measure 20 to 25 mm long at hatch.
+They can grow up to around 60 mm long, their tail being twice the length of that, making an adult size of up to 180 mm long.

 =Patterns & colours=

 They are dark gray or brownish gray on their back and their sides are darker, their head is also darker.
 They usually have light scales scattered over the back and tail.
 Their belly is light yellow or cream in colour.

 Found in Spain found from El Portalé (Huesca) pass to Bonaigua (Lerida) and in France around Lac Bleu de Bigorre.

 They feed on insects.